Synaptic Package Manager

 The toolbar contains the following items:

-- Reload: The Reload button reloads the list of applications from each of the repositories held on your system.
+- Reload: reloads the list of applications from each of the repositories held on your system

-- Mark All Upgrades: Mark all Upgrades marks all the applications that have available upgrades.
+- Mark All Upgrades: marks all the applications that have available upgrades

-- Search: The Search button opens a search box where you can search the repositories for an application.
+- Search: opens a search box where you can search the repositories for an application

 There are a series of buttons at the bottom of the left panel, they change the view of the list at the top of the left panel.
 The buttons being:

-Clicking on a category in the left panel or searching for an application, brings up a list of applications in the upper right panel.
+Clicking a category in the left panel or searching for an application brings up a list of applications in the upper right panel.
 The applications panel contains the following headings:

 - Check Mark (for selected)